rpfilomeno/Cartoon-PHP-Test/README.md

 ```curl -u demo:pwd1234 -i -H 'Accept:application/json' http://localhost:8000/api/check```

 To check output of test code

 ```curl -u demo:pwd1234 -i -H 'Accept:application/json' http://localhost:8000/api/test```

+## Structure

+This project is based on Laravel Framework for PHP and developed using VSCode on Windows 10 environment.
+You may run this on other OS by replacing as long as there is support for containers / alternative to Docker.

+The project is broken into to folders:

+* The ```./packages/cartoon``` folder contains the required custom classes by the assessment.
+This is packaged as a local library using composer.
+* The ```./test-app``` folder contains the implemntation of the custom class based on Laravel.